RChrHill/grid-benchmark/Readme.md

 using routines in Grid.
 The exchange is performed in each direction on the MPI Cartesian grid, which is parallelised across at least two processes.
 The resulting bandwidth is related to node-local transfers (inter-CPU, NVLink, ...) or network transfers depending on the MPI decomposition.
+This benchmark can be disabled with the `--no-benchmark-comms` CLI argument.
 The JSON entries under `"comms"` have the form:
 ```json
 {
   "L": 40,                       // local lattice size